 Each stage of ESS serves as a confirmation of manufacturing and accounts for user errors.
 The HALT and HASS testing ensure the product will work as intended over time.
 ESS confirms it’ll work immediately.
 The three methods work in concert to prove the reliability of the product, even if the former two refer primarily to how the product functions.

 It’s important to note that different companies, depending on industry and internal practices, test to different ESS-associated standards.
 Understand those requirements prior to purchasing a test chamber.
-Then, choose an experienced manufacturer who can build or ship a chamber for all of your testing needs.
+Then, choose an experienced manufacturer who can build or ship a chamber that meets all of your testing needs.

 Associated Environmental Systems has designed, manufactured, and supported standard and custom test chambers to meet customers’ most demanding requirements for more than 60 years.
 Contact us for all your testing needs or view our inventory of test chambers here.